stoand/kiwi-webpack-plugin/design/review_app.md

 Page is named "Test Files".

-Displays an alphabetically ordered list of files that contain tests.
+Displays a list of files that contain tests.

-Each test file has a list of test modules and tests that are kept in the order they ran.
+Each test file has a list of test modules and tests are kept in the order they ran.

 Succeeding tests are displayed in green, failing tests in red.